The Dagger of Amon Ra: Plot

 The game is set in 1926, primarily in a museum, and reflects the Egyptology craze of the period.
-The protagonist is Laura Bow (a reference to Clara Bow), a Southern belle who has just graduated from Tulane University and moved to New York City, where she has landed a job at a prestigious newspaper The New York Daily Register News Tribune.
-For her first assignment, she is asked to write a story on the theft of an artifact from the museum's Egyptian exhibit.
-When a murder occurs during the party, however, she is locked inside with all of the other suspects.
-As other guests begin dying one by one, Laura must solve the numerous crimes occurring before the culprits escape or kill her.
+The protagonist is Laura Bow (a reference to Clara Bow), a Southern belle who has just graduated from Tulane University and moved to New York City, where she has landed a job at a prestigious newspaper, The New York Daily Register News Tribune.
+For her first assignment, she investigates the theft of the Dagger of Amon Ra from the Leyendecker Museum's Egyptian exhibit.

+Laura's investigation begins with interviews around the city before attending the museum's fundraising gala that evening.
+When the first murder occurs during the party, she becomes locked inside with all the other suspects.
+Trapped overnight in the museum, Laura must navigate increasingly dangerous circumstances as additional crimes unfold throughout the building's exhibits and hidden passages.

+The investigation reveals multiple interconnected schemes involving art forgery, identity theft, and a secret Egyptian cult operating in the museum's basement.
+Laura discovers that the museum's Egyptian collection harbors both ancient mysteries and modern deceptions.
+The case grows more complex as she uncovers romantic entanglements among the staff, a criminal network extending beyond the museum, and evidence that the original theft was orchestrated from within.

+Laura's survival depends on solving puzzles, avoiding death traps, and piecing together clues scattered throughout the museum's diverse exhibits.
+She must distinguish between coincidental deaths and deliberate murders while identifying which suspects are victims, accomplices, or the primary culprit.

-The game features four different endings, depending if Laura gathers enough evidence to expose both O'Riley as the murderer and Watney as the thief.
-These endings include combinations of O'Riley going to prison or exacting revenge on Laura, being asked on a date with Steve, Laura's job status and the fate of the dagger.
+The game features four different endings, depending if Laura gathers enough evidence to expose both the murderer and the thief.
+These endings include combinations of different fates for the antagonists, Laura's romantic prospects, her job status, and the fate of the dagger.